Rig14/mp3-converter/backend/API_ROUTES.md

     "motd": "the message that is displayed next to the user profile", "profile_picture": "url to the profile picture",
     "email": "email of user",
+    "admin": "1 or 0 if user is a admin"
 }
 ```